EdJoPaTo/website-stalker-example/sites/com-apple-healthcare.md

 [Watch the video](https://www.apple.com/105/media/us/business/2015/6d4fa492_02f8_41e8_9da0_f8d2d46a3fc0/oschner/outpatient/ochsner-outpatient-cc-us-20151217_r848-9dwc.mov)

-Create custom apps
-for medical research.
+Create custom apps for medical research.
 ----------

-Medical researchers can take their studies into the real world by building apps with ResearchKit.
-The open source framework streamlines the process, making it easier for researchers to enroll participants, capture informed consent, and gather medical information more frequently, rather than only during periodic visits.
+Medical researchers can streamline their studies by building apps with ResearchKit.
+The open source framework makes it easier for researchers to enroll participants, capture informed consent, and gather medical information more frequently, rather than only during periodic visits.

 ---